cfengine/masterfiles/README.md

 ##### trustkeysfrom

-`trustkeysfrom` tells the policy server what hosts to trust for bootstrapping.
+`trustkeysfrom` tells the policy server from which IPs it should accept connections even if the host's key is unknown, trusting it at connect time.
+This is only useful to be open during for bootstrapping these hosts.
 As the comments say, empty it after your hosts have been bootstrapped to avoid unpleasant surprises.

 ##### services_autorun